-Meghann Riepenhoff will discuss the process involved in creating her cyanotypes at Cornell University in Ithaca, NY, on October 18, 2018.
-The talk will be held in conjunction with the exhibition Object Lessons: Photography at Cornell, 1869-2018, on view at the Johnson Museum of Art from September 6 – December 23, 2018.
+Meghann Riepenhoff discussed the process involved in creating her cyanotypes at Cornell University in Ithaca, NY, on October 18, 2018.
+The talk was held in conjunction with the exhibition Object Lessons: Photography at Cornell, 1869-2018, on view at the Johnson Museum of Art from September 6 – December 23, 2018.
 For more information, please visit the University’s website.

 In a preview of the artist's first United States exhibition, Chris Bonanos reviewed Sanlé Sory in New York Magazine.
 To read the full article, please visit the New York Magazine website.

 Meghann Riepenhoff lead a special workshop at the Penumbra Foundation in New York City on October 21, 2018.
 Riepenhoff discussed her unique cyanotypes, bookmaking practice, and new monograph Littoral Drift + Ecotone.
 Participants learned to make their own cyanotypes and explore other alternative photographic techniques.
 For more information, please visit the Penumbra Foundation website.